Lampe2020/stackowey/README.md

 For an implementation in JavaScript, see [stackowey.js](https://lampe2020.github.io/stackowey-ide/stackowey.js).

+## TODO
+- Reduce amount of supported instructions to minimum (e.g. no `.`, that would become `0@_1++`)
+- Correct the behaviour of `?` (pushes `0` first, then the message, instead of pushing only the message and then a useless `0` afterwards)
+- Make sure `cat.swy` is possible
+- Figure out how to make subroutines
+- Make sure multiplication and division are possible (i.e. figure out methods to implement subroutines for them)

 ## Build instructions
 ### Linux
 1. Install G++ and git (should be in your distro's repos, so e.g. `sudo apt install -y g++ git` or `sudo pacman -Syu g++ git` (Note: commands _not_ verified!))